Stage Management Major

 During your freshman year in the program, you will take beginning-level courses in all major subjects to give you a well-rounded education.
-Outside of the classroom, you can expect to be assigned as an assistant stage manager as early as your first semester, while sophomores, juniors and seniors are eligible to stage manage one of the many shows produced during the season by the conservatory's four companies.
+Outside of the classroom, you can expect to be assigned as an assistant stage manager as early as your first semester, while sophomores, juniors and seniors are eligible to stage manage one of the many shows produced during the season by the conservatory's four companies at the Pittsburgh Playhouse.

 While working on these productions, you will learn real-world skills and work side by side with professional actors, stage managers, set designers and technicians who will serve as models and mentors.
 Our four production companies, coupled with our three-venue complex, allow students to experience a broader range of productions, making for a more versatile stage management professional.